What You Can Do

 - Fight for $15: Working to raise the federal minimum wage to $15/hour.

 - Food Not Bombs: Community-based groups of people cook and serve food to the hungry in public areas.
+All food is vegan.
+Check to see if there's a group in your area!

 - Food Shift: Develops long-term sustainable solutions to reduce food waste and build more resilient communities.